Larshalvorhansen/LambdaTheSimulationProject/mainProject/ModelProject/DataPipeline/README.md

 The goal of this data pipeline is to build a **free, continuously updated, and reliable database** that aggregates key metrics from multiple sources.

-Very good and helpfull video for this:
+Good and helpfull video for this:
 [Building a data pipeline – ByteByteGo](https://www.youtube.com/watch?v=kGT4PcTEPP8)

 ## 🎯 Objectives